Be More

 "Be More" is the twenty-eighth episode of the fifth season of the American animated television series Adventure Time.
 It was written and storyboarded by Tom Herpich and Steve Wolfhard, from a story by Patrick McHale, Kent Osborne, Pendleton Ward, Rebecca Sugar, Herpich, and Wolfhard.
 It originally aired on Cartoon Network on July 22, 2013.
 The episode guest stars Aziz Ansari as DMO, Paul F. Tompkins as the SMOs, and Chuck McCann as Moe.

 The series follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
-In this episode, BMO, Finn and Jake's sentient computer game, accidentally deletes a core system driver, forcing Finn and Jake disguise to sneak into the MO factory and fix BMO.
+In this episode, BMO, Finn and Jake's sentient computer game, accidentally deletes a core system driver, forcing Finn and Jake to sneak into the MO factory in order to fix BMO.
 However, the three are pursued by security guard SMOs (voiced by Tompkins); Finn, Jake, and BMO eventually run into Moe Giovanni (voiced by McCann), the ancient and benevolent human-cyborg creator of the MOs, who explains BMO's backstory.

 "Be More" was originally intended to have been produced during the series' third season, but was later moved to the series' fifth season, by which time it had changed substantially.
 It was viewed by 2.67 million viewers and received a 0.7 rating among adults between the ages of 18 and 49.
 The episode received largely positive critical reviews, with Oliver Sava from The A.V.
 Club applauding the extrapolation of BMOs backstory, as well as its potential for narrative expansions.
 The episode was later nominated for a Primetime Emmy Award for Short-format Animation at the 66th Primetime Emmy Awards, but lost to the Mickey Mouse episode "O Sole Minnie".